 - Can I get a mortgage with 1 year's accounts if I have bad credit?

-- Who are the best lenders with 1 year's accounts (specialist)?
+- Who are the best lenders with 1 year's accounts?

-You might be surprised to learn that there are now a few high street lenders who are now willing to lend to self-employed people with one year’s accounts, but if for whatever reason you do not meet their criteria, there are also a number of specialist mortgage lenders who are likely to be able to help you.
+You might be surprised, but there are now a few high street lenders who offer self-employed mortgages with one year’s accounts.
+But if you do not meet their criteria, there are a number of specialist mortgage lenders who can help you.

 Some examples of specialist mortgage lenders we have used are:

 These lenders are all willing to consider applications for mortgages based on one year’s accounts.

 Not all mortgage brokers will have access to these specialist lenders, but at The Mortgage Centres we work with all these and others.